Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 WooCommerce is open source and built on top of WordPress.
 This gives you access to more than 59,000+ free WordPress plugins and many more paid plugins.

-Due to the lower barrier of entry, there are a lot more integrations and add-ons available for WooCommerce than Shopify.
+Due to the lower entry barrier, there are many more integrations and add-ons available for WooCommerce than for Shopify.
 Almost all third-party tools and service providers have their own plugins to seamlessly integrate with your WooCommerce store.

 You can also hire a WordPress developer to create an integration or plugin just for your own website.

 Overall, it’s important to keep in mind that WooCommerce is a lot easier to customize than Shopify.

 Dropshipping is an online business where an eCommerce store doesn’t keep the products in stock.
 Instead, it fulfills orders by purchasing products from vendors and then shipping them directly to the customers.

 Due to its low overhead, dropshipping has become popular around the world.
 Many of our users asked us to compare WooCommerce vs. Shopify for a dropshipping business.

 When building a dropshipping business, the front end of your website will look just like any online store.